newviewmedia/new-view-media/index.md

     through every step of the video production process.
 With over $2 million raised in crowdfunding campaigns, NewView.Media is confident we can visually communicate your view.
+process-row2:
+  title: What's Our Process?
+  photo: tom-on-water.jpg
+  content: NewView.Media provides video services to entrepreneurial causes in the
+    Greater Boston area and beyond.
+Beginning with the critical preproduction phase, to executing shoots and through each editing iteration, we aim to guide our clients through every step of the video production process.
+With over $2 million raised in crowdfunding campaigns, NewView.Media is confident we can visually communicate your view.
 ventures-row:
   title: Why did we start this venture?
   photo: MIN101_Two_2.jpg